eduardoshanahan/remote_server_setup/README.md

 ```bash
 docker-compose run --rm execute
 ```
-Should print the value in REMOTE_USERNAME.
+Should print the value contained in the environment variable REMOTE_USERNAME.

 ## Running a local test